th2-net/th2-codec/README.md

 * Root codec event's name now uses box name
 * The general encode/decode does not use `parentEventId` from messages when reporting errors and warnings
 * The error/warning events are now attached to the root codec event.
-The error/warning event is attached to the event that is specified in `parentEventId` as reference to the event in codec root.
+* The error/warning event is attached to the event that is specified in `parentEventId` as a reference to an event in codec root.

 ### v4.5.0